HomeblogsHealth-and-wellnessTop 10 Surprising Health Benefits Of Makhana (Lotus Seeds)

 2. Makhana tikki

-Generally, makhanas either have no taste at all or a very subtle flavour that makes them easy to blend with any food preparation.
-Adding roasted makhanas to the mixture of aloo tikki and preparing the recipe like usual can be a great way of increasing the nutritional value of the recipe and enhance the texture without compromising the taste.
-Here is how to prepare the classic aloo tikki with a healthy twist:
+Makhanas either have no taste or very subtle taste that makes them blendable with any food preparation.
+Adding roasted makhanas to the mixture of aloo tikki and then preparing the recipe as usual can be a great way to increase the nutritional value of the recipe and texture without compromising the taste.
+Here’s how to make the classic aloo tikki with a healthy twist:

 • Make a coarse powder from one cup dry, roasted, crispy makhanas.